pedrohba1/FastFeet-monoRepo/frontend/fasfeet-web/README.md

 ## 🧐 About <a name = "about"></a>

-Esse projeto é o frontend da aplicação do fastFeet, aqui contém todas as instruções de como iniciar o projeto.
+Esse projeto é o frontend web da aplicação do fastFeet, aqui contém todas as instruções de como iniciar o projeto.

 ## 🏁 Getting Started <a name = "getting_started"></a>